zdravkov/kendo-docs/api/mobile/pane.md

 ## Configuration

+### collapsible `Boolean` *(default: false)*

+Applicable when the pane is inside a SplitView.
+If set to `true`, the pane will be hidden when the device is in portrait position.
+The [expandPanes](/api/mobile/splitview#methods-expandPanes) SplitView method displays the hidden panes.

+> In order for the collapsible to size itself correctly, the portraitWidth configuration option should be set too.

+The id of the initial mobile View to display.

 ### initial `String`

 The id of the initial mobile View to display.

 ### layout `String`

 The id of the default Pane Layout.

-### loading `String`*(default: "Loading...")*
+### loading `String` *(default: "Loading...")*

 The text displayed in the loading popup.
 Setting this value to false will disable the loading popup.

+### portraitWidth `Number`

+Sets the pane width in pixels when the device is in portrait position.

 ### transition `String`

 The default View transition.

 ## Methods

 ### destroy

 Prepares the **Pane** for safe removal from DOM.
 Detaches all event handlers and removes jQuery.data attributes to avoid memory leaks.
 Calls destroy method of any child Kendo widgets.

 > **Important:** This method does not remove the Pane element from DOM.